mks2002/Django-Ecommerce-app/README.md

 # Django-Ecommerce-app
-This is an ecoomeerce application built using django python .
+This is an Ecommerce application built using django python .

 steps to setup -->
 pip install -r requirements.txt